Validation¶

 int |

-0 | Observations excised between train and test |
+5 | Observations excised between train and test (one trading week) |

 expend_train |